Close×

 Day 6

-When leaving Venasque, you have two options.
-The first, via Pernes les Fontaines, L'Isle sur la Sorgue, and Fontaine de Vaucluse, takes you to the Sorgue region and the refreshing Sorgues River.
-The second takes you south to climb the Monts du Vaucluse towards Sénanque Abbey and then Gordes, before ending at Fontaine de Vaucluse.
-Depending on the day, you can enjoy the market at L'Isle sur la Sorgues, one of the best known in Provence.
+As you leave Venasque, you have two options.
+The first, via Pernes-les-Fontaines, L’Isle-sur-la-Sorgue, and Fontaine-de-Vaucluse, takes you to the Sorgue region and the refreshing Sorgue River.
+The second takes you south to climb into the Monts du Vaucluse toward Sénanque Abbey and then Gordes before ending in Fontaine-de-Vaucluse.
+Depending on the day, you can enjoy the market in L’Isle-sur-la-Sorgue, one of the most famous in Provence.

 7